SuplexProject/Suplex.Docs/docs/suplex.md

 }
 ```

-The real problem doesn't come until later, when an anomalous Role request comes about - 'Interloper' - which requires defining an unforseen 'Mixup' that pulls together a little of 'Read/Write', a little 'Delete', and a little 'Configure'.
+The real problem doesn't come until later, when an anomalous Role request comes about - 'Interloper' - which requires defining an unforseen 'Mixup' Role that pulls together a little of 'Read/Write', a little 'Delete', and a little 'Configure'.
 Options for handling that:

 - **Option 1**: Grant users access to 'Power Users' and 'Admins'.
 That works, but it provides greater access than desired.
 When an anomalous request arrives, this is often the chosen solution.
 - **Option 2**: Program a new Role ('Interlopers') that properly defines the new Right ('Mixup').
 This requires code maintenance, regression testing, documentation, and more.